jon-heard/obsidian-inline-scripts/README.md

 Shortcuts can be defined in the settings.  __Inline Scripts__ comes with some sample shortcuts defined by default.
 See the tutorials "[Setup the plugin and try it out](#tutorial-setup-the-plugin-and-try-it-out)" and "[Create a new shortcut](#tutorial-create-a-new-shortcut)" for details.

 Shortcuts can also be defined in shortcut-files, to be added to the vault as notes.
-This requires a bit more work, but allows for much nicer organization and sharing of shortcuts.
+This requires a bit more work, but allows for better organization and sharing of shortcuts.
 Users can download prewritten shortcut-files into their vault, or write their own.
 See the tutorials "[Add an existing shortcut-file to a vault](#tutorial-add-an-existing-shortcut-file-to-a-vault)" and "[Create a new shortcut-file](#tutorial-create-a-new-shortcut-file)" for details.

+Finally, __Inline Scripts__ provides a number of ways to trigger shortcuts beyond typing them directly in the note, such as a panel where buttons can be added to trigger shortcuts as well as the ability to write links into a note that trigger a shortcut each time they are clicked.
+See the tutorials "[Use the buttons panel to run shortcuts](#tutorial-use-the-buttons-panel-to-run-shortcuts)" and "[Add links to a note to run shortcuts](#tutorial-add-links-to-a-note-to-run-shortcuts)" for details.

 ***